sovrin-foundation/protocol/message-packaging.md

 1. Uses the lock_box_key and its own private key to decrypt the ciphertext.
 1. Verifies the signature is a signature over the `lock_box_key` using the `from` ver_key in the "from".

 At this point, the recipient has a message it knows was encrypted by the sender and was not tampered with.
-The message is still repudiable
+The message is still repudiable.

 #### Issues to overcome with libsodium
 Sealed_box generates the keypair in the encryption operation.
 The contents of the message contains the ephemeral public key, so this won't work for us.
 We could deconstruct the sealed_box logic, but this would defeat one of the purposes of sealed_box.

 Crypto_box could work, but it requires a nonce.
 A nonce is not needed with an ephemeral key authenticated encryption, because the ephemeral key is used only once.
-Maybe we could use crypto_box with a static nonce, say 0x00.
+Maybe we could use crypto_box with a static nonce, say 0x01.
 But using the nonce is extra work that's not necessary.

 So neither are great for what we want to do. but I would think Crypto_box with a static nonce is the easiest approach.